Wittgenstein Archives at the University of Bergen (WAB): Open Access to WAB's transcriptions of the Wittgenstein Nachlass

 With this interactive site, you can access WAB's transcriptions of

-The texts are made available by permission of The Master and Fellows of Trinity College, Cambridge and the University of Bergen, Bergen, and in agreement with Oxford University Press with whom WAB cooperates towards a new
+The texts are made available by permission of The Master and Fellows of Trinity College, Cambridge and the University of Bergen, Bergen, and in agreement with Oxford University Press with whom WAB cooperates towards producing a new

 If you are interested in WAB's underlying XML encoding of the Nachlass, you can find slightly simplified samples here.

+We are grateful for any communication of transcription and other mistakes.
 For questions and comments write to Alois Pichler.